openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/update3_0.md

 Usually you do not have to take any action.
 The closed loop will continue to work!

 *Note*:
-Receiving a yellow warning, e.g. after a sensor change is quite usual and nothing to worry.
+Receiving a yellow warning, is normal for libre sensors.
+For dexcom sensors, this is also normal e.g. after a sensor change is quite usual and nothing to worry.